 Natural Sapphire Grading

-Natural sapphires are graded and valued based on a few factors.
+Natural sapphires are graded and valued by a few factors.
 These include sapphire color, sapphire clarity, and also their cut and carat weight.
-Even their country of origin is taken into consideration when determining their value.
-There are different grading systems used to determine the quality of this precious gemstone depending on what factor it’s being graded on.
+A sapphire's country of origin is also taken into consideration when determining its value.
+Different grading systems are used to determine the quality of this precious gemstone, depending on what factor is being graded.

 Natural Sapphire Grading

 With this system, sapphires are graded according to different ranks.
 These include AAA, AA, A, and B qualities:

 - Natural AAA - This grade accounts for just 2% of all natural gemstones